-Thank you for your interest in my internet website.
+Thank you for your interest in our internet website.

-I place great value on the protection of your data and privacy.
-Here I inform you, the user, about the kinds of data, the extent and purpose of the data collection and the usage of personal data on this website by myself, the data controller.
+We place great value on the protection of your data and privacy.
+Here we inform you, the user, about the kinds of data, the extent and purpose of the data collection and the usage of personal data on this website by ourselves, the data controllers.
 With regard to the terminology used, e.g. „controller“ or „processor“, please refer to the definitions in Article 4 General Data Protection Regulation (GDPR).

 Data Controller, Data Protection Officer